-• On September 16, 2016 the Company announced the completion of a till sampling program at the Mel Diamond Project.
+• On September 16, 2015 the Company announced the completion of a till sampling program at the Mel Diamond Project.
 A total of 227 till samples were collected during August 2015.
-Sample processing is underway and results are expected during the winter of 2016.
+Results from this work include numerous highly anomalous samples including four that returned in excess of 100 KIM grains and one sample returning over 200 grains.
+The 2015 till sampling program was successful in drawing closer to multiple, potential kimberlite bedrock sources.
+A summer 2016 till sampling program is planned to follow up on the 2015 results.